Hi, I am currently writing my dissertation on the effects

 to have their body composition (with lung volume) tested because

 it was much more accurate than measuring girths as they do in

 the Army.
 But obviously, that requires a specialized laboratory

 equipment, and a higher level of expertise to administer such

 In a clinical setting, skinfold measurements offer a more

 practical alternative in estimating body composition and is more

-accurate then the alternatives like bioelectrical impedance,
+accurate thAn the alternatives like bioelectrical impedance,

-near inferred, ultra-sonic, MRI, and circumference measurements,
+near infrared, ultra-sonic, MRI, and circumference measurements,

 etc. In my experimental methods class, I also conducted a study comparing